-The interpreted groundwater configuration at the site in 2021 was relatively consistent with historical interpretations in the overburden and bedrock aquifers.
+The interpreted groundwater configuration at the site in 2022 was relatively consistent with historical interpretations in the overburden and bedrock aquifers.
 The predominant groundwater flow directions in the overburden and bedrock aquifers were interpreted to be to the northeast.

 Groundwater quality northeast, east, and immediately downgradient of the site was interpreted to be impacted from the Norway Lake Waste Disposal Site in both the overburden and bedrock aquifers.
-Based on the results of the 2021 Reasonable Use Concept criteria assessment at the site, the Norway Lake Waste Disposal Site was interpreted to meet the intent of Ontario Ministry of the Environment, Conservation, and Parks' Guideline B-7 at all downgradient property boundaries for a closed landfill.
+Based on the results of the 2022 Reasonable Use Concept criteria assessment at the site, the Norway Lake Waste Disposal Site was interpreted to meet the intent of Ontario Ministry of the Environment, Conservation, and Parks' Guideline B-7 at all downgradient property boundaries for a closed landfill.

-Surface water quality in the vicinity of the site was assessed at the seasonally inundated creek/low-lying depressional area located to the north and east of the closed waste mound.
-The downstream sampling location SW-1 in spring 2021 was not interpreted to be significantly impacted by landfill-related factors and surface water quality was interpreted to meet Provincial Water Quality Objectives.
-Surface water sampling locations SW-1 and background location SW-4 were not sampled in fall 2021 as both locations were observed to be dry, while SW-4 was also not sampled in spring 2021 due to dry conditions.
+Historically, surface water quality in the vicinity of the site was assessed at the seasonally inundated creek/lowlying depressional area located to the north and east of the closed waste mound.
+Historically, the downstream sampling location SW-1 has not been interpreted to be significantly impacted by landfill-related factors and surface water quality was interpreted to meet Provincial Water Quality Objectives.
+Surface water sampling locations SW-1 and background location SW-4 were not sampled in 2022 as both locations were observed to be dry.

-Based on Township Greater Madawaska records, approximately 15,430 vehicles visited the Norway Lake site in 2021, and accepted approximately 24,852 bags of waste.
-Based on information supplied by the Township of Greater Madawaska, 415 tonnes of municipal waste were collected at the Norway Lake site in 2021 and transported for final disposal to the approved waste disposal facility of GFL in Moose Creek, Ontario.
-Additionally, approximately 780 cubic metres of leaf and yard waste and 3,800 cubic metres of construction, demolition, and bulky waste were accepted at the Norway Lake site in 2021.
+Based on Township Greater Madawaska records, approximately 15,213 vehicles visited the Norway Lake site in 2022, and accepted approximately 26,583 bags of waste.
+Based on information supplied by the Township of Greater Madawaska, 438 tonnes of municipal waste were collected at the Norway Lake site in 2022 and transported for final disposal to the approved waste disposal facility of GFL in Moose Creek, Ontario.
+Additionally, approximately 858 cubic metres of leaf and yard waste and 4,368 cubic metres of construction, demolition, and bulky waste were accepted at the Norway Lake site in 2022.

-Recycling tonnage records provided by the Township of Greater Madawaska indicated that 97 tonnes of Blue Box recyclables were collected from the Norway Lake Waste Disposal Site in 2021.
-Blue Box recyclable quantities contributing to this total included 45 tonnes of commingled containers, 35 tonnes of mixed fibres, and 17 tonnes of old corrugated cardboard.
-Approximately 3 tonnes of household organics were diverted at the Norway Lake site in 2021.
+Recycling tonnage records provided by the Township of Greater Madawaska indicated that 128 tonnes of Blue Box recyclables were collected from the Norway Lake Waste Disposal Site in 2022.
+Blue Box recyclable quantities contributing to this total included 62 tonnes of commingled containers, 39 tonnes of mixed fibres, and 27 tonnes of old corrugated cardboard.
+Approximately 5 tonnes of household organics were diverted at the Norway Lake site in 2022.

-According to Township of Greater Madawaska records, 129 tonnes of scrap metal, 63 refrigerant units, 3,078 tires, and 20 tonnes of waste electronic and electrical equipment were diverted from the depots at the Norway Lake Waste Disposal Site, Mount St. Patrick Waste Disposal Site, and Griffith Waste Disposal Site.
+According to Township of Greater Madawaska records, 111 tonnes of scrap metal, 75 refrigerant units, 1,723 tires, and 17 tonnes of waste electronic and electrical equipment were diverted from the depots at the Norway Lake Waste Disposal Site, Mount St. Patrick Waste Disposal Site, and Griffith Waste Disposal Site.

-Based on the results of the 2021 environmental monitoring program, and in accordance with Condition 7.2 (b) (iii) of the Amended Environmental Compliance Approval (A411702), the Norway Lake Waste Disposal Site was interpreted to be in compliance with all conditions of the Environmental Certificate of Approval, and with the inspection and reporting requirements therein.
+As a result of the May 21st, 2022, storm, the Township of Greater Madawaska declared a State of Emergency as of 1:30pm May 22, 2022.
+The township submitted a request to the MECP on May 24, 2022, for a temporary extension to site hours, as well as another privately owned site at 5911 Matawatchan Rd, due to the overwhelming amount of brush debris.
+MECP approval was provided in a letter dated May 26, 2022.
+On June 8, 2022, the Township submitted a further request to extent the privately owned site hours.
+MECP approval was provided via email on June 9, 2022.
+Based on the results of the 2022 environmental monitoring program, and in accordance with Condition 7.2 (b) (iii) of the Amended Environmental Compliance Approval (A411702), the Norway Lake Waste Disposal Site was interpreted to be in compliance with all conditions of the Environmental Certificate of Approval, and with the inspection and reporting requirements therein.